jonasnapoles/jonasnapoles/README.md

 ### Hello there! 👋👋

 I am a software developer with a Advanced Certificate in Software Development at Citeforma Further Education and Training (Portugal).
+I'am currently a student at the ISEL, Polytechnic of Lisboa.

-🌱 I’m currently learning Laravel and Vue.js
+🌱 I’m currently learning Laravel and Vue.js.

-🔭 I’m currently working on my portfolio
+🔭 I’m currently working on my portfolio.

 🔎 I'm available to collaborate with NGOs.